-WARNING: Do not spray, pour, or spill any liquid on the SDM, its accessories, connectors, switches, or openings in the chassis.
+WARNING: Do not pour any liquid on the SDM, its accessories, connectors, switches, or openings in the chassis.
 If the SDM has been wetted accidentally, it must be removed from AC power, wiped dry externally, allowed to dry thoroughly, and inspected by qualified service personnel before further use.